 - 14. FAILURE TO COMPLY-Members of the community are expected to comply with reasonable requests made by university personnel acting within the capacity of their responsibilities, including requests for adequate identification.
 Public Safety officers should be allowed to enter private residential spaces to address suspected policy violations.
 Officers may enter private residential spaces without residents' permission only with the approval of the vice president for student affairs (or designee). - 15.
 DEPARTMENT REGULATIONS-Members of the community are expected to abide by duly established and promulgated non-academic regulations.
 This is intended to cover the operating regulations of all university programs and facilities.
-These include, but are not limited to, the policies outlined later in this booklet and available at wesleyan.edu/studentaffairs/studenthandbook/standardsregulations/universitypolicies/ - B. JURISDICTION-The Student Judicial Board shall have the ability to hear complaints concerning violation(s) of the Code of Non-Academic Conduct in any of the following circumstances: - 1.
+These include, but are not limited to, the policies outlined later in this booklet and available at wesleyan. edu/studentaffairs/studenthandbook/standardsregulations/universitypolicies/ - B. JURISDICTION-The Student Judicial Board shall have the ability to hear complaints concerning violation(s) of the Code of Non-Academic Conduct in any of the following circumstances: - 1.
 If the violation occurs on the campus or in any campus facility; - 2.
-If the violation occurs during a university-related activity (e.g., athletic contest, field trip, social event, activity sponsored by a recognized student organization); - 3.
-If the violation, regardless of where the conduct occurs, calls into question the student's suitability as a member of the university community.
+If the violation occurs during a university-related activity (e.g., athletic contest, field trip, social event, activity sponsored by a recognized student organization) regardless of where the conduct occurs; - 3.
+If the violation, regardless of where the conduct occurs, calls into question the student's suitability as a member of the university community or has the potential to adversely affect a member of the university community or the university itself.